kstreith/mjsworks/input/faq.md

 ---
-Title: FAQ - MJS Works
+Title: Frequently Asked Questions
-Description: Frequently asked questions
+Description: Find answers to common questions
 ---

-# Frequently Asked Questions

 * [About Encaustic Paintings](#about_paintings)
 * [How to care for Encaustic Paintings](#how_to_care)